HLohr85/Cloud-Security-and-Virtualization/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
--Ansible allows automatic Continous Integration/Continous Deployment (CI/CD) to the server when there is a change, and reduces configuration errors.
+-Ansible allows for automatic Continous Integration/Continous Deployment (CI/CD) to the server when there is a change, reducing configuration errors.

 The playbook implements the following tasks:
+- To install Docker you have to connect via SSH port 22 from your host computer to the Jump Box and run *sudo apt install docker.io*
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...
 - ...